Marketing, Outreach and Public Relations- Early Learning

 More engagement, more activations.

-We just finished an annual contract (May 2016-2017) with the State of Maryland where we created partnerships to improve the participation in their statewide quality rating improvement system (QRIS).
-We also managed marketing and public relations efforts for the Maryland State Department of Education with a focus on their Maryland EXCELS program.
-In the first year, we managed to increase enrollment and program awareness with families as well as an 18% increase in childcare provider participation.
+Tebo & Associates finished an annual contract (May 2016-2017) with the State of Maryland to create partnerships to improve participation in their statewide quality rating improvement system (QRIS) and enhance program awareness with parents.
+In the first year, we used marketing, outreach and public relations efforts to increase program awareness by families as well as provided an 18% increase in childcare provider participation.

 This generated more engagement by parents and, in turn, created more

 interest in the program.
-We also created new distribution channels that
+Tebo & Associates also created new distribution

-increased the program visibility and aligned the program with more trusted
+channels that increased the program visibility and aligned the program with

-partnership with the Maryland Library system to distribute these flyers
+and created a partnership with the Maryland Library system to distribute

-worked best.
-We negotiated a partnership with the Maryland Department
+models resonated best with parents.
+We negotiated a partnership with the

-of Agriculture to cross-promote county fairs across the State of Maryland
+Maryland Department of Agriculture to cross-promote county fairs across

 Know.
 Like.
 Trust.
-Buy: How we got Parents to Engage with a Child Care Rating System
+Buy: How to Get Parents to Engage with a Child Care Rating System

 We created a radio endorsement campaign and ran 30/60 second endorsement spots across the State of Maryland.
 We focused on the top four (4) stations that reached parents with children from 0-5 in their household.
 We then reached personality endorsement agreements with the top morning and afternoon